MSUDataAnalytics/Archive/Labs/Lab3.md

 Indexing is a simple tool but it can answer both simple and complex questions.
 For example, in the data above, we can answer the following questions using a single line of code:

+**Try it:** See the exercises below for a simple guide to using logical indexing.
 1. What was the price of the first boat? ```boat.prices[1]```
 2. What were the ages of the first 5 boats? ```boat.ages[1:5]```
 3. What were the names of the black boats?```boat.names[boat.colors == "black"]```
 4. What were the prices of either green or yellow boats? ```boat.prices[boat.colors == "green" | boat.colors == "yellow"]```